 - Negotiation or trial: Most cases resolve through settlement negotiations, but we are prepared to take cases to trial when necessary

 Cryptocurrency litigation is complex and often takes months or years to resolve.
-We keep clients informed throughout the process and work diligently to achieve the best possible outcome.
+We keep clients informed throughout the process and work diligently to pursue a result grounded in the evidence and available recovery paths.

 Fee Structure and Next Steps